 - Prepare a presentation of minimum 2 and maximum 3 minutes of your research topic.
 Only 1 static slide can be used to support the presentation.

-- The presentations will be held live at the EUI on 10 June 2020.
+- The presentations are held live at the EUI.

 - They will be evaluated by a jury according to an established set of criteria and also by the audience (“people’s prize”).

 - The presentations will be filmed.

 - Certificates and prizes will be awarded to the top three winners.

 - The videos of the top three winners will be published on the EUI website and widely distributed through the institute’s social media channels.

 - To develop your ability to explain your work effectively to a non-specialized audience, a core skill when working in both academic and non-academic environments.

 - To help you identify your strengths and weaknesses when communicating a subject as complex as your research, in a clear and concise manner.

 - The video of your presentation can be added to your online profile and shared with people interested in your work.

 - Last but not least, you might win a prize!